 Granada seems to specialize in evocative history and good living.
 Settle down in the old center and explore monuments of the Moorish civilization and its conquest.
 Taste the treats of a North African–flavored culture that survives here today.
 This city has much to see, yet it reveals itself in unpredictable ways; it takes a poet to sort through and assemble the jumbled shards of Granada.
 Peer through the intricate lattice of a Moorish window.
 Hear water burbling unseen among the labyrinthine hedges of the Generalife Gardens.
 Listen to a flute trilling deep in the swirl of alleys around the cathedral.
 Don't be blind in Granada — open all your senses.

 At a Glance

-▲▲▲ The Alhambra The last and greatest Moorish palace, highlighting the splendor of that civilization in the 13th and 14th centuries.
-Reservations are a must if you plan to visit during the day.
+▲▲▲ The Alhambra The last and finest Moorish palace, highlighting the splendor of that civilization in the 13th and 14th centuries.
+Reservations are a must for a daytime visit.

-▲▲ Royal Chapel Lavish 16th-century Plateresque Gothic chapel with the tombs of Queen Isabel and King Ferdinand.
+▲▲ Royal Chapel Lavish 16th-century chapel with the tombs of Queen Isabel and King Ferdinand.

 ▲▲ San Nicolás Viewpoint Breathtaking vista over the Alhambra and the Albayzín.

-▲ Cathedral The second-largest cathedral in Spain, unusual for its bright Renaissance interior.
+▲ Granada Cathedral The second-largest cathedral in Spain, unusual for its bright Renaissance interior.

-Cave Museum of Sacromonte A center with caves and displays on Roma cave building, crafts, food, and music.
+Cave Museum of Sacromonte Outdoor center with caves and displays on Roma traditions.